• Skip to main content

 Serving suggestions

-I love to serve this milkshake garnished with coconut whipped cream, mini chocolate chips and/or a drizzle of melted chocolate.
+I love to serve this milkshake garnished with coconut whipped cream, mini chocolate chips and/or a drizzle of melted chocolate (or try this vegan chocolate sauce!).
 If you want to serve it for dessert, top with chunks of raw chocolate chips cookie dough over whipped cream and serve with a spoon.

 If you love nuts, add a few toasted walnuts over.
 You can also top with fresh fruits, especially a few slices of bananas.